SponzorMe/sponzormeweb/wp-content/plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 I created this plugin with marketers and designers in mind.
 It is easy to use whether you are building your own list or helping your clients build their list.
 This plugin will help you create landing pages and coming soon pages that will work for you.
 I use this plugin for all of my landing pages and coming soon pages.
 I guarantee it will work for you.

 Don't try to use post or other pages as a substitute for landing pages or coming soon page.
 Landing pages and coming soon pages are designed specifically to get a response from your visitors.
+They are designed to build your email list and make sales.S

 ###Coming Soon Pages